Return to News

 Tasting Notes: Big blast of cedar, cigar box, and blackberry aromas with hints of olive.
 Jam-packed flavors of plum, black olive, and dark chocolate.
 Big, dusty tannins support the seamless mouthfeel and a delicate core of acidity stretches out the finish.

 appellation: Paso Robles (Santa Margarita Ranch)

-Maturation: 15 months in 14% New French barrels, balance in neutral French barrels.
+Maturation: 15 months in 14% New French barrels, the balance in neutral French barrels.

 appellation: Paso Robles

-Maturation: 16 months in a combination of one-year old and neutral French oak barrels.
+Maturation: 13 months in one-year-old French oak barrels.

-Tasting Notes: Compelling aromas of blackberry and dark cherry are framed by hints of cassis and cedar.
-At first sip, flavors of blackcurrant and plum shine through, leading to notes of vanilla bean and a subtle smokiness.
+Tasting Notes: Compelling aromas of blackberry and dark cherry are framed by hints of cassis, sage, and cedar.
+At first sip, flavors of blackcurrant and plum shine through, leading to notes of vanilla bean and a subtle hint of leather.
 The fine-grained tannins are supported by a balanced acidity that carries over through a lingering, flavorful finish.

 appellation: Central Coast (65% Edna Valley, 35% Paso Robles)

 Acclaim: 90 points and Editors’ Choice, Wine Enthusiast